 Of course, traveling from the South to the East End of Long Island to further north is somewhat of a circuitous route, which made Eastville an unpopular destination on the route.
 However, the fact that any amount of slaves stayed at buildings many of us walk by every day is remarkable.
 The possibility localizes a crucial part of American history that is often difficult for people today to truly grasp.

 The St. David African Methodist Episcopal (AME) Zion Church, built in 1839 by African Americans and Native Americans, is the oldest church in Sag Harbor still on its original site.
-It is currently home to the Eastville Community Historical Society.
-Lewis Cuffee, Charles Plato and William Prime founded the church so that African American and Native American families would not have to deal with the racism and segregation they experienced at another church in Eastville.
+Lewis Cuffee, Charles Plato and William Prime founded the church so that African American and Native American families would not have to deal with the racism and segregation they experience at another church in Sag Harbor.
 The AME Zion Church quickly became the linchpin of the community.

 Historians at the Eastville Community Historical Society are also interested in whether Native Americans on Long Island assisted slaves travelling on the Underground Railroad.
 Native Americans could have shared their hunting and fishing routes with slaves unfamiliar to the area.
 The Underground Railroad on Long Island passed through land inhabited by Shinnecock Native Americans, which slaves had to traverse in order to get to Upstate New York.

 Historical homes on Liberty Street and Hempstead Avenue, which is named after the slave-owning Hempstead family, in Sag Harbor were also possible stops on the Underground Railroad.
 Several of these homes have trap door cellars.
 Again, so far there is no definitive evidence that these homes were designated “safe homes” along the Underground Railroad.
 Hopefully more research will uncover the truth.